Damascus from Asia and knives that pretend to be made of Damascus steel

 Traditional Japanese and European blacksmithing.

-The package is forged and folded.
+The package is forged and folded over.

 Industrial steel is far removed from the Japanese or European forging tradition